Depart the U.S. and fly to Luxor, Egypt

 After breakfast on board you’ll have some time to relax before we disembark in Kom Ombo, a small agricultural town on the Nile’s East Bank.
 Here we will visit the town’s elegant namesake temple.
 Kom Ombo is unusual in that it is a “double” temple whose symmetrical halves honor Haroeris (Horus) the falcon god and Sobek the crocodile god.
 Built during the Ptolemaic era, both temples are decorated with distinctive, sturdy columns and intricate, well-preserved reliefs.
 Some 300 crocodile mummies were discovered here, and you can see some of them displayed at the on-site Crocodile Museum.
 Return to the ship for lunch and afternoon tea as you sail towards Aswan.
 As you sail, enjoy the scenery of Aswan, Upper Egypt’s most beautiful location, with its views of the West Bank tombs lit up in the evenings and the sails of traditional feluccas drifting along Nile waters.

-Treasures of Aswan: the High Dam, Temple of Philae, and Unfinished Obelisk
+Treasures of Aswan: The High Dam and Temple of Philae

 Sail to Edfu and enjoy an evening galabiya party

-Today offers another perfect opportunity to marvel at the timeless scenery of the world’s longest and most legendary river as you cruise back downriver past Kom Ombo and towards Edfu.
+Later, you’ll cruise downriver past Kom Ombo and towards Edfu.
 Perhaps you’ll relax on deck in the glorious sunshine as dry deserts, lush farmlands, and rural villages unfurl onshore.
 Listen to the laughing calls of pied kingfishers as they skim the waters, and to the beautiful adhan (Muslim call to prayer) floating up from the minarets of passing mosques.

 See the massive Temple of Horus at Edfu